liquicode/lib-server-kit/docs/guides/Naming-Conventions.md

 Parameter names for function arguments are always in PascalCase.
 The function itself may be PascalCase or snake_case, depending on its visibility within the scope.

+Variable and function names may be preceeded by an underscore '_' character to denote a certain amount of obfuscation to the name.
+This is also done to avoid clashing with other names in the same scope.